 This uber luxe 23-story landmark hotel in the Central Business District has long been the go-to spot for celebrities, athletes and corporate thought leaders.
 Still fresh off its stem to stern renovation the hotel has never looked better.
 Rooms feature Frette linens, oversized Molton Brown bath products, personalized turndown service, plush terry robes, iHome docking stations and flat screen HD TVs.
 Executive chef Vlad Kogan-Ahmadyarov presides over the Grill Room with its elegant modern cuisine from chef de cuisine Gabriel Charpentier and stellar desserts created by pastry chef Shun Li.
 The Polo Club Lounge is a sophisticated live music venue sure to impress, with head bartender Roger Blais celebrating two decades of shaken and stirred service.

 This former office building in the heart of downtown has been reimagined into one of the best sleeps in town.
 From its West Indies--style lobby to its well appointed spacious guest rooms enriched with local artwork, the Loews makes a body feel right at home.
-Poydras & Peters is the newly debuted restaurant and bar concept, an American Brasserie with a diverse menu with Italian and Vietnamese influences.
-Native New Orleanian Thomas Hines is the new executive chef.
+Poydras & Peters is the restaurant and bar concept, an American brasserie offering approachable and affordable modern fare, using fresh and locally sourced ingredients which reflect the dynamic landscape of New Orleans cuisine.
 Accessible to everything that counts downtown, Loews is just .8 miles from the arena and close to Harrah's and the river. little farther out, is farther from Bourbon and Royal than others on this list, but still within walking distance.
-A full service spa, ballroom and lap pool round out the amenities of this stellar hotel.
+A ballroom and lap pool round out the amenities of this stellar hotel.
 Families take note: Loews Loves Families is the brand's family-friendly program focusing on kids of all ages, from infants to teens.